SB-796

 Enforcement Authority

-Attorney General may initiate an action in the name of the Commonwealth to seek injunctive relief and civil penalties.
+The Attorney General may initiate an action in the name of the Commonwealth to restrain violations and seek civil penalties.
 Private right of action available to any person harmed by a violation, or the parent or legal guardian of a minor harmed by a violation.
-No cure period or safe harbor is specified.
-Rights and remedies may not be waived by contract; arbitration clauses and contractual limitations on claims are void and unenforceable.
+No cure period.
+Contractual waivers, arbitration clauses, and limitations on rights or remedies under this chapter are void and unenforceable.

 Penalties

-Attorney General enforcement: civil penalties of up to $50,000 per violation; each day of noncompliance constitutes a separate violation; injunctive relief.
+Attorney General enforcement: civil penalties up to $50,000 per violation; each day of noncompliance is a separate violation; injunctive relief.
 Private action: actual damages, reasonable attorney fees and costs, injunctive or declaratory relief, and punitive damages if the violation was willful and wanton, reckless, or grossly negligent.
-Private plaintiffs must prove actual damages; no statutory minimum is specified.
+No statutory minimum damages for private plaintiffs — recovery requires proof of actual damages.
+Rights and remedies may not be waived by contract; arbitration clauses and contractual limitations on claims under this chapter are void.

 Who Is Covered